shubham1172/golim/README.md

 ## Pull from DockerHub

 The easiest way to use this is via the docker hub image.
+To start running golim on port 8080:

 ```sh
 docker run --rm -p 8080:80 shubham1172/golim:latest -web-server-addr=http://192.168.0.12:8000